aristanetworks/anta/README.md

 # About this repository

-This repository has a [Python package](anta) to automate tests on Arista devices.
+This repository has a Python package to automate tests on Arista devices.

-- The package name is **anta**, which stands for **Arista Network Test Automation**.
+- The package name is [anta](anta), which stands for **Arista Network Test Automation**.
 - This package (or some functions of this package) can be imported in Python scripts:
   - To automate NRFU (Network Ready For Use) test on a preproduction network
-  - Or to automate tests on a live network (periodically or on demand)
+  - To automate tests on a live network (periodically or on demand)

 In addition, this repository has also Python scripts to: